-Motorists may fail to yield to the right-of-way traffic when they are trying to hurry to their destinations, drive aggressively, or become distracted.
+Motorists may fail to yield to the right-of-way traffic when they are trying to hurry to their destinations, drive aggressively, or drive distracted.
 Unfortunately, serious collisions can result from this negligent behavior.
-If you have been injured as a result of these circumstances, a professional Delray Beach failure to yield lawyer may be able to help you.
-A skilled Delray Beach failure to yield lawyer will assess the facts of the accident to determine your lawsuit’s validity and will answer any questions you may have involving your legal rights.
-Read on to learn more about how a dedicated injury attorney could offer you their assistance today.
+If you have been injured as a result of these circumstances, a professional Delray Beach failure to yield lawyer from Kogan & DiSalvo may be able to help you.
+We will assess the facts of the accident to determine your lawsuit’s validity and will answer any questions you may have involving your legal rights.
+Read on to learn more about how a dedicated car accident attorney could offer you their assistance today.

 Florida’s Yielding Laws

 The Florida Drivers Handbook states that a driver must give up the right-of-way to other drivers, pedestrians, and the riders of motorcycles, bicycles, and mopeds under certain circumstances that require yielding.
 Each individual using Florida’s roads must do anything possible to avoid a collision.
 When coming to a stop sign, drivers must yield to traffic and pedestrians.
 If two vehicles arrive at four-way stop signs at the same time, the driver on the left must yield to the individual on the right.